Maghrebi Jews: Expulsion from Spain after 1492

-North Africa became a primary refuge for Jews expelled from Spain in 1492, along with other destinations such as Portugal, Italy, and the Ottoman Empire.
-Contemporary accounts describe the severe hardships initially faced by these refugees in North African lands.
-Solomon ibn Verga recorded instances of starvation so extreme that people resorted to eating grass, while Judah ibn Hayyat described seeking refuge from the cold by burrowing into garbage heaps.
+North Africa (predominantly Morocco) became the primary refuge for Jews expelled from Spain in 1492, along with other destinations such as Portugal, Italy, and the Ottoman Empire.
+Contemporary accounts describe the hardships initially faced by these refugees in the northern Maghreb.
+Solomon ibn Verga recorded instances of starvation during which people resorted to eating grass, while Judah ibn Hayyat described seeking refuge from the cold by burrowing into garbage heaps.
 Jewish refugees from Spain were later joined by those fleeing Portugal, especially after the mass forced conversions of 1497.

-Upon arrival, Spanish and Portuguese Jews found North African cities already home to Jewish communities of diverse backgrounds.
+Upon arrival, Iberian Jews found the Maghreb's cities already home to numerous diverse Jewish communities.
 These included both long-established Jewish populations ("Toshavim") and recent arrivals from earlier expulsions ("Megorashim").
-The newcomers often faced integration issues, leading to the formation of distinct communities.
-Key areas of settlement included major cities in coastal areas like Tlemçen and Oran, as well as inland centers such as Fez.
+The newcomers often faced integration issues, leading to the later formations of distinct communities.
+Key areas of Sephardic Jewish settlements included major cities in such coastal areas as Tétouan, Tlemçen, and Oran, as well as inland centers such as Fez and Marrakesh.
 Sephardi Jews quickly dominated Jewish communal life in Morocco due to their scholarly and mercantile elite status.
 Some newcomers integrated into existing communities, while others remained separate due to cultural and leadership differences.
 The reception of these exiles was shaped more by local conditions and less by religious ideology.
 Political protection and social status were often precarious, with frequent outbreaks of violence and economic pressures impacting both Jews and Muslims.

 Around the time of the Spanish Inquisition the Counter-Reformation was taking place.
 The Counter-Reformation was the Catholic response to the Protestant Reformation, a movement in Europe that strived to popularize the newer sect of Christianity, Protestantism, throughout Europe.
 The Counter-Reformation mostly took place in Southern Europe, which is a large reason as to why Southern Europe is, for the most part, far more Catholic and far less Protestant than the majority of Northern Europe.
 The Counter-Reformation, being a movement to preserve and strengthen the Catholic influence on society, was opposed not only to Protestantism but to any non-Catholic belief that was seen as a threat to the Catholic society.
 Thus, the Jews of Spain overwhelmingly moved directly south to the Maghreb Region of North Africa and quickly prospered.